 Papaya contains the same cancer-fighting properties found in tomatoes as well as an additional one, the cartenoid beta-cyrptoxanthin.
 Carotenoids protect cells and membranes against damage and disease.
 Studies show that eating 1 or more papayas a week may help lower the risk of getting cervical cancer.

 Shrimps are rich in omega-3 fatty acids, which starve tumor cells and help fight cancer.
-Studies show that eating up to 9 shrimps a day, or any seafood high in omega-3 fatty acids such as salmon, haddock, flounder or sardines, can reduce the risk of getting breast cancer.
+Studies show that eating up to 9 shrimps a day, or any seafood high in omega-3 fatty acids such as salmon, haddock, flounder or sardines, may reduce the risk of getting breast cancer.

 Beets obtain their rich red color from betalains, a cancer-fighting antioxidant that starves tumors and hinders cell division.
-Studies show that adding a quarter cup of beets to your daily diet, about 3 or 4 slices, can reduce the risk of getting kidney cancer.
+Studies show that adding a quarter cup of beets to your daily diet, about 3 or 4 slices, may reduce the risk of getting kidney cancer.

 Bok Choy contains brassinin, a powerful cancer-fighter common to broccoli, cauliflower and brussel sprouts.
 To obtain its full benefits, bok choy should be eaten 3 times a week, in 1/2 cup servings.

 Bluberries contain antioxidants which may be used to fight cancers.
 For full benefits, eat 1 cup a day, including the juice.

 Artichokes contain 3 different cancer-fighting molecules.
 Try to include ¼ cup of hearts per day in your diet.